Retained Earnings: Definition

-The total earnings of a business house are distributed:
+The total earnings of a business are distributed to the following entities:

-(a) To Government in the form of taxes.
+- To the government in the form of taxes

-(b) To shareholders in the form of Dividend.
+- To shareholders in the form of dividends

-(c) The rest (balance) is carried to Retained Earning Account.
+- The rest (i.e., the balance) is carried to the Retained Earnings account

-The last two are related to a management decision, wherein it is decided how much to be distributed in the form of Dividend and how much to be retained.
-The higher rate of dividend will lower the amount of retained earnings.
-The management always takes a judicious decision with regard to Dividend and retained earnings.
+The last two are related to management decisions, wherein it is decided how much to distribute in the form of a dividend and how much to retain.
+The higher the dividend rate, the lower the retained earnings.

-Retained earnings are future Rain-coat to the company during hard days.
-These can be used for expansion, modernization and replacement of assets.
-The retained earnings is a good source of internal finance used by all organizations.
-It is also known as plowing back of profits.
+Retained earnings are a good source of internal finance used by all organizations.
+The process of retaining earnings is also known as “plowing back profits.”

-(i) Internal Source: The main feature of retained earnings is that it is a good source of internal finance that does not create any long term liability.
+1. Internal source: The main feature of retained earnings is that it is a good source of internal finance that does not create any long-term liability.

-(iii) Freedom to use.
-The retained earning can be used in a very free way no fixed date of return and no cost to the company.
+3. Flexibility: Retained earnings can be used freely.
+There is no fixed date of return and no cost to the company.

-(v) Indirect benefits to shareholders.
-The retained earnings offer the tax benefit to shareholders.
-The company need not to pay interest as the cost of borrowed capital.
+5. Indirect benefits to shareholders: Retained earnings offer tax benefits to shareholders.
+Companies do not need to pay interest as the cost of borrowed capital.

-(vi) Addition in Goodwill.
-More and more retained earnings is an index of business efficiency and more profitability thus, the top management can use it for expansion and modernization.
+6. Enhancement of goodwill: Greater retained earnings is an index of business efficiency and profitability.
+Therefore, the top management can use it for expansion and modernization.

 Factors Affecting the Size of Retained Earnings

-The quantum of money which should be kept for future emergencies depends upon the following points.
+The quantum of money that should be kept for future emergencies in the form of retained earnings (RE) depends upon the following points:

-1. Nature of the Company.
-No set rule can be recommended to all companies about retained earnings it differs from organization to organization.
-Growing companies have high retained earnings.
+1. Nature of company: No set rule can be recommended for all companies regarding RE because it differs from organization to organization.
+Growing companies typically have high RE.

-2. Quantity of Profits.
-The quantity of profit will also decide the amount of RE, larger profit, larger can be the amount of retained earnings.
+2. Amount of profit: A company’s profitability will also decide the amount of RE, where the larger the profit, the larger the amount of RE.

-3. Depreciation Policy.
-The management should follow such depreciation policy which makes a larger amount of depreciation in the initial years.
+3. Depreciation policy: Management should follow a depreciation policy that leads to a larger amount of depreciation in the initial years.

-5. Government tax Policy.
-The earnings are affected by tax policies, higher taxation will reduce retained earnings.
+5. Government tax policy: A company’s earnings are affected by tax policies, and so higher taxation will reduce RE.

-6. Degree of Competition.
-The high degree competition will reduce the amount of RE.
+6. Degree of competition: A high level of competition in a company’s industry will reduce the amount of RE.

 Satisfaction of Retained Earnings

-Retained earnings claims can be satisfied by the distribution of assets to the stockholders through a dividend.
-The act of satisfaction involves three dates of significance:
+Retained earnings claims can be satisfied by distributing assets to stockholders through a dividend.
+The act of satisfaction involves three significant dates:

-- Date of declaration—the day on which the board of directors announces its intent to pay dividends and specifies the amount per share and other details.
+1. Date of declaration: The day on which the board of directors announces its intent to pay dividends and specifies the amount per share and other details.

-- Date of record—the day on which the recipients of the dividend are identified; owners of stock at the close of business on the date of record will receive the payment; for traded securities, an ex-dividend date precedes the date of record by five days to permit the stockholder list to be updated and serves effectively as the date of record.
+Owners of stock at the close of business on the date of record will receive a payment.
+For traded securities, an ex-dividend date precedes the date of record by five days to permit the stockholder list to be updated and serves effectively as the date of record.